hipe/nandoc/doc/PROVISO.md

 ### nanDoc is alpha software

-nanDoc is an experimental means to an end.
-I need a way to integrate code in my tests ("specs") with documentation generation to make sites like this for 4 or 5 of my gems.
-(If others find it useful along the way, ponies.)
+nanDoc is an experimental means to an end.  i need a generate documentation for 4 or 5 of my gems and I really want tot do it by generating a lot of the examples from my existing specs.
+With whatever I come up with to this end, if others happen to find it useful then ponies.
+If not then it won't be the first publicly available gem I make that falls in the forest without making a sound.

 breif discussions with the author of nanoc have lead me to believe that this use might be better served by looking at the `@example` tag available in YARD and [custom templates](http://gnuu.org/2009/11/18/customizing-yard-templates/) as opposed to going batshit insane with my wild hacks as i have thus far done;
 but i do not have time to get up to speed on YARD now, much less overhaul nanDoc.